OCSD Released Inmate Who Unknowingly Infected Family With COVID-19

-ORANGE (CBSLA) — An Orange County jail released half of its inmates in the wake of the worsening coronavirus pandemic, but one of those released was unknowingly infected with the virus and spread it to his family — including his mother who on Monday was fighting for her life.
+ORANGE (CBSLA) — An Orange County jail released half of its inmates in the wake of the worsening coronavirus pandemic, but one of those released was unknowingly infected with the virus and spread it to his family — including his mother, who has since passed away.

 “How do you explain that to a 4-year-old that, you know, Nona might not come home,” Stefani Espinosa, the man’s sister said.

-Espinosa, who was isolating in her bedroom after also contracting the illness, said she would rather be with her mom, 65-year-old Belinda Rodriguez, who is battling COVID-19 in the intensive care unit.
+Espinosa, who was isolating in her bedroom after also contracting the illness, said she would rather be with her mom, 65-year-old Belinda Rodriguez, who was battling COVID-19 in the intensive care unit of Orange Coast Memorial Hospital.

 “It’s just shocking that in a matter of days, you know, she could be in this stage where we don’t know if she’s gonna make it through the night,” she said of her mother.